gitlabhq/gitlab-runner/docs/install/kubernetes.md

 > [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](../register#runners-configuration-template-file) in Helm Chart 0.23.0.
 See [deprecation issue](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222).

 You can use a [configuration template file](../register/index.md#runners-configuration-template-file) to configure the runner.
-The configuration template allows users to configure any field on the Runner, without having the Helm chart be aware of specific runner configuration options.
+You can use the configuration template to configure any field on the runner, without having the Helm chart be aware of specific runner configuration options.

 Here's a snippet of the default settings [found in the `values.yaml` file](https://gitlab.com/gitlab-org/charts/gitlab-runner/blob/master/values.yaml) in the chart repository: